lucidmachine/dotfiles/README.md

 # dotfiles
-CLI setup, powered by [dotbot](https://github.com/anishathalye/dotbot).
+CLI setup, powered by a shell script.

 ## Configures
 * bash